superboubek/bcd/README.md

 Usage:
 ```
-raw2bcd <raw-input-file> <outputPrefix>
+raw2bcd <raw-input-file> <output-prefix>
 ```

-Converts a raw file with all samples into the inputs for the Bayesian Collaborative Denoiser (BCD) program.
+Converts a raw file with all samples into the inputs for the Bayesian Collaborative Denoiser (bcd_cli) program.

 Required arguments list:
 * _raw-input-file_,  the file path to the input binary raw sample setr file,
-* _outputPrefix_, the file path to the output image, without .exr extension.
+* _output-prefix_, the file path to the output image, without .exr extension.

 RAW sample images follow the following header structure:
 <pre><code>typedef struct {